 Go on a classic Sri Lankan foodies holiday and get a taste of Sri Lanka.
-Visit local markets, enjoy home cooking, and indulge on street food from different regions of the island; while enjoying an eclectic mix of accommodation concepts.
+Visit local markets, enjoy home cooking, and indulge in street food from different regions of the island; while enjoying an eclectic mix of accommodation concepts.
 Your journey begins in Negombo, the coastal town twenty minutes from the international airport.
 Head to Dambulla next, part of the islands’ cultural triangle.
-The Hill country capital of Kandy and the southern coastal town of Galle await for you next, before reaching the capital city of Colombo.
+The Hill country capital of Kandy and the southern coastal town of Galle await you next, before reaching the capital city of Colombo.
 The tour is focused on the food of Sri Lanka, from different parts of the island.
-Experience home cooking, cooking classes, street food, local markets and various other food related experiences along with a dash of culture, history and wildlife.
+Experience home cooking, cooking classes, street food, local markets and various other food-related experiences along with a dash of culture, history and wildlife.

 You will be picked up at the arrival lounge at the international airport, by your designated chauffeur, who will accompany you through your Sri Lankan adventure.
 Go on a short drive to the coastal town of Negombo thereafter, and check in at the hotel to spend the evening at leisure.

 Liyya Water VillasComfort

 Enjoy breakfast at the resort and visit Negombo’s local market.
 Thereafter, Proceed to Dambulla on a four-hour drive, in the Sri Lankan cultural triangle.
 Check in at the resort for the next 2 nights and spend the evening at leisure.